TiraLabra/2020_p1/kalvot/lecture.md

 - **Welcome to the course!**
 - Most information about the course can be found at: https://tiralabra.github.io/2020_p1/en
-    - It's a good idea to read throught the entire site!
+    - It's a good idea to read through the entire site!
-- I will stay for a wihle to answer any questions you may have!
+- I will stay for a while to answer any questions you may have!